Hero image

 (0)

-This lesson is looking at the hydrosphere and how it provides resources.
+This GCSE lesson is within the topic Development Dynamics.
+The lesson focuses on development and the disparities between different areas within a country - case study India.
 This lesson is following the British Geography Curriculum.
 Within the 1 hour lesson (which can easily be adapted to be longer) caters for differing learning styles with a range of differing activities to target specific skills.
 All students seemed to enjoy the lesson and the activities within.
 The lesson is created with differing students in mind to allow all students to succeed and develop their geographical and wider knowledge.
 Lesson is easy to follow even for non-specialist teachers and can easily be adapted to increase challenge or to suit a nurture curriculum.
 All hand-outs are attached or within the PowerPoint.
 Enjoy.

 sam_512sam_512